 While the image is now fairly balanced, on playback, I notice a slightly blue tint to the smoke from the cigarette.
 By heading over to the blue color curve pane and selecting the eyedropper, I can sample the smoke.
 While the curves show the area you selected by a line, a point has not been added yet.
 Also, in this case, the curve has changed from blue to Aqua as you can see by its name.
 In FCP X, curves aren’t limited to RGB values.

 What’s interesting about FCP X’s curves is that you can adjust other colors by using the eyedropper.
 When you sample a color, your color curve changes color to match.
 Alternatively, you can use the drop-down beside the name of the curve then select the color of your choice manually.

 By adding a point to the Aqua curve and dragging it down, you can remove the color cast on the smoke.

 You can also use FCP X to add shape or color masks.
-When we begin to use FCP X masks in color correction, we start to perform secondary color corrections where you affect a particular part of the image rather than the whole image.
+When we use FCP X masks in color correction, we perform secondary color corrections that affect a part of the image, rather than the whole.
 The next new color effect is all about secondary correction—Hue and Saturation Curves.

 HUE vs SATURATION Curves

 Hue and Saturation curves are great for adjusting specific Hues as well as Saturation values in an image.
 In the below image, we’ll change the color and saturation of the women’s shirt.